wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 3You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection.
 ⁴The miracle is therefore a sign of love among equals.
 ⁵Equals should not be in awe of other equals because awe implies inequality.
-⁶Awe is therefore an inappropriate reaction to me.
+⁶Awe is therefore an inappropriate reäction to me.
 ⁷An elder brother is entitled to respect for the elder brother’s greater experience, and obedience for the elder brother’s greater wisdom.
 ⁸An elder brother is also entitled to love because an elder brother is a brother, and entitled to devotion if the elder brother is devoted.
 ⁹It is only my devotion that entitles me to your devotion.